MITRECND/htpy/README.md

  * htpy.HTP_SERVER_TOMCAT_6_0
  * htpy.HTP_SERVER_APACHE
  * htpy.HTP_SERVER_APACHE_2_2
-* path_case_insensitive: Convert URI path element to lower case. '''DEFAULT: 0, though can change if you set spersonality'''
+* path_case_insensitive: Convert URI path element to lower case.
+DEFAULT: 0, though can change if you set spersonality
 * path_compress_separators: Compress sequential path separators.
-Backslash and decode separators are used before compression. '''DEFAULT: 0'''
+Backslash and decode separators are used before compression.
+DEFAULT: 0
-* path_backslash_separators: Treat backslash as a path separator. '''DEFAULT:
+* path_backslash_separators: Treat backslash as a path separator.
+DEFAULT:
-  0'''
+  0
 * path_control_char_handling: How should the parser expect a path with a control char to be handled.
- * htpy.NONE ('''DEFAULT''')
+ * htpy.NONE (DEFAULT)
  * htpy.STATUS_400
 * path_convert_utf8: Convert UTF-8 to single byte stream using default best-fit mapping.
 Setting this to 0 will result in the UTF-8 still being validated.
-  '''DEFAULT: 0'''
+  DEFAULT: 0
 * path_decode_separators: Whether encoded path segment separators will be decoded.
- * 0 ('''DEFAULT''')
+ * 0 (DEFAULT)
  * 1
  * htpy.STATUS_404 (Expect a 404 on the response)
 * path_invalid_encoding_handling: Configures how server reacts to invalid encoding in path.
- * htpy.URL_DECODER_PRESERVE_PERCENT ('''DEFAULT''')
+ * htpy.URL_DECODER_PRESERVE_PERCENT (DEFAULT)
  * htpy.URL_DECODER_REMOVE_PERCENT
  * htpy.URL_DECODER_DECODE_INVALID
  * htpy.URL_DECODER_STATUS_400